Jimster710/DndCampaign1/content/Locations/Kingdom of Breitek/Dungeons, Caves, and Dangers/Druidess Goblin Lair.md

   -
 ---

 You knew the approximate location of the [[Druidess Goblin]]'s lair, but then you found the exact location!
-The treasure map you found on the defeated goblins indicated that there is a magic item there.
+The treasure map you found on the defeated goblins in the fields of [[Lochfeld]] indicated that there is a magic item there.
+The party ventured to the lair and defeated the goblins, bandits working with the goblins, and some of [[RotThorn|RotThorn's]] Bandits.

+Following the events of the Goblin Rave, the control room (featuring book levitation), and the dungeon gap, the party successfully navigated the remaining room of the lair.
+With [[Rofri (Drunken Dwarf)]] the party was able to avoid combat with [[Capt.
+Ros]], a "Cleric", and [[The Oaf]].
+It seems that the Oaf was sent in to infiltrate the ranks of the bandits and goblins and discover the truth behind the abductions in [[Lochfeld]] and the surrounding lands.
+The Oaf seems to be an unhelpful spy in that regard, but the party recognizes him from their dreams.

+The "Cleric" in white robes had a crystal ball and purple crystal.
+They seem to match the ones that Zalma used to levitate across the gap (minus the dagger cracks on Zalma's version of the crystal).
+The "Cleric" thinks that these are control devices for the dungeon, and somehow they are connected to the purple torches, magically infused gunpowder barrels, and the Druidess' pedestals.

+The party discovered books in the lair that relate to necromancy, elven history, regional history, works of the Dragonborn peoples, and, in particular, works regarding [[Renna the Elven Dragonslayer]] and ten books in elven which seem to contain Artificer knowledge of some sort.

+Partial recounting of the lair-

 ###### You found the Druidess Goblin's lair-
 -a place rotting of death.
 You found magically infused gunpowder in barrels at the transition from cave to dungeon, but were then rudely interrupted by explosive tile traps!
 After [[Saisu]] used his shield to activate several tiles and clear a path, the party was blocked by an iron door.
 After a failed flash of powder by [[Zalma Cindershine|Zalma]], the party successfully blasted the door open and gained entrance into the inner dungeon.